elghafiky/orwell/README.md

-# orwell
-C4C's research on public narratives about development and economic growth
+Bahana's and C4C's research on public narratives about development and economic growth.
+See: https://labnarasi.id/topik/pemahaman-masyarakat-indonesia-dan-narasi-dominan-tentang-pembangunan-dan-pertumbuhan-ekonomi/